zhixingchou/cv4wayslog/wayslog-en.md

 2. SaltStack private module.
 Maintains and creates newer.
 3. Puppet private module, Maintains and creates newer.
 4. Some other helpful but useful scripts.
-5. Auto-update tools on line, for security upgrades.
+5. Auto-update tools , for security upgrades.

 #### Qiniu - Security Works

-Contribute to my buddy[@shell909090](http://github.com/shell909090) to work for security strengthening, confirm bug and push to fix them.
+Contribute to my buddy[shell909090](http://github.com/shell909090) to work for security strengthening, confirm bug and push to fix them.

 #### Qiniu - Deploy System QWEB-SYSTEM